-Cruise control lets you set a speed for your car to maintain even if you take your foot off the gas.
-On long trips, it can reduce fatigue and make you more comfortable.
+To use cruise control, you can typically press buttons on your steering wheel to activate the system, set your speed, adjust your speed up or down within the system, and deactivate the system.
+Using cruise control lets you set a speed for your car to maintain even if you take your foot off the gas.
+On long trips, it can reduce driver fatigue.
 Cruise control can also prevent speeding and increase fuel efficiency by limiting unnecessary acceleration and braking.

 How does cruise control work?

 Adaptive cruise control (ACC) is the latest type of cruise control that’s becoming widely available in cars.
-ACC maintains your speed but incorporates sensors to measure the distance to the car ahead of you.
+ACC maintains your speed but incorporates sensors to measure the distance to the car ahead.
 Once you set a distance, the ACC adjusts your speed to ensure you stay at that distance — usually a car length or two.

 According to our report on how car technology impacts safety, adaptive cruise control can be a little confusing for drivers, so learning how to use it correctly is essential.